 The best homemade gluten-free breadsticks recipe will make you forget those soft Olive Garden breadsticks ever existed!
-This easy recipe with a garlic topping is not only gluten-free, but dairy-free as well!
+This extra easy recipe with a garlic topping is not only gluten-free (with dairy-free option), but uses the simplest prep and baking method even a GF novice can pull these off with success!

 These garlic breadsticks based off another reader’s favorite, a combination of gluten-free bread recipe and gluten-free garlic knots.
 Just like the bread recipe, the ingredients are simple, kitchen-staples, and it comes together in a matter of minutes!